Last Updated on December 23, 2022

 By Carla Marie Rupp and Jason Rupp

-If you can’t make it to one of the Winter Olympics, consider a trip to the Lake Placid Olympic Center and the town of Lake Placid, America’s first winter resort.
+If you can’t make it to one of the Winter Olympics, consider a trip to the Lake Placid Olympic Center.
+It’s in the town of Lake Placid, New York, America’s first winter resort.
 It will help you understand what makes the Olympics so wonderful.

 Everyone ought to visit Lake Placid, the cute, tiny village in the Adirondack Mountains of New York State.
 In fact, it should be considered every American’s patriotic duty to visit the site of two legendary Winter Olympics, in 1932 and 1980.